Ever tasted a slab of ribs that was drier than dry can be. No one likes eating dry ribs; they are extremely tough.

 However, they are cut into 2-inch pieces before being served.
 Even though rib tips were considered scraps, they make the perfect appetizers.

 Ribs tips are chewier than their counterparts.
 This is because of the high ratio of cartilage.
 However, when prepared correctly, rib tips are super tasty.

-How The 3-2-1 Method Works
+How the 3-2-1 Method Works

 Next, wrap your ribs in foil, then smoke them for another 2 hours.
 Finally, unwrap the wraps and cook them for another hour.

 The ribs will be steamed during the second cooking period, making them more tender and extricating the bone’s meat.

-Is The 3-2-1 Method Good For Ribs?
+Is the 3-2-1 Method Good for Ribs?